 Physiotherapists usually undergo a first degree in the subject.
 Also, some may hold an undergraduate degree in another discipline but a master’s degree in the main subject.
 Any of this can apply, but they have to undergo rigorous practical training to combine with the theory.

-> Pelvic floor dysfunction in males is a condition in which the pelvic floor muscles are too weak or too strong and do not function properly.
+Hypotonicity is a condition in which pelvic floor muscles are too weak to support the pelvic organs.
 This can lead to pelvic floor prolapse, urinary incontinence, and other pelvic floor disorders.
-Pelvic floor physiotherapy is often recommended for men with pelvic floor dysfunction to help strengthen or relax pelvic floor muscles and improve pelvic health.
+Pelvic floor physiotherapy is often recommended for women with hypotonicity to help strengthen pelvic floor muscles and improve pelvic health.

 On the first day of pelvic floor physical therapy, the therapist will likely ask about your symptoms and medical history.
 They will also perform a physical examination to assess your pelvic floor muscles.
 Based on their findings, they will create a treatment plan specifically for you.
 This may include exercises and stretches to do at home, as well as pelvic floor muscle training exercises that you can do in the clinic.

 At Human Integrated Performance, our Pelvic Floor Physiotherapy sessions typically last between 30 and 60 minutes.
 During your session, our physiotherapists will assess your pelvic floor strength and evaluate any issues that may be causing pain or dysfunction.
 Then they will create a customized treatment plan designed specifically for you.
 This plan may include exercises, manual therapy techniques, and breathing strategies to help you improve your performance and prevent injury.